 Southwest Mississippi Community College has an administrative procedure in place which is designed to receive, investigate, and resolve student complaints, whether academic or nonacademic.
+Students who fair to use existing appeals committees will forfeit their right to future due process.

-Any student who wishes to make a formal complaint regarding a college program, a service of the college, an employee of the college, or any other individual or aspect of the college must take the following steps within five school days of the complaint:
+Any student who wishes to make a formal complaint regarding a college program, a service of the college, an employee of the college, or any other individual or aspect of the college must take the following steps within five school days of the incident:

-- Discuss the problem with the faculty member, staff member, or administrator involved and/or use existing appeals committees where available prior to initiating formal complaint procedures under this policy.
-Students who fail to use existing appeals committees will forfeit their right to future due process.
+- 1. Discuss the problem with the faculty member, staff member, or administrator involved and/or use existing appeals committees where available prior to initiating formal complaint procedures under this policy.
 If informal efforts are not productive or appropriate in resolving the complaint, the student proceeds to steps 2 and 3. - 2.
 Contact the Vice-President for Student Affairs, College Drive, Summit, MS 39666. - 3.
-Express the nature of the complaint and pertinent information in writing to the appropriate person.
+Express the nature of the complaint and pertinent information in writing to the Vice-President for Student Affairs.

-The college representative receiving the complaint will either handle the complaint personally or will refer it to the appropriate person for disposition.
-A response will be made to the student within 15 working days.
+The Vice-President for Student Affairs will either handle the complaint personally or will refer it to the appropriate person for disposition.
+A written response will be made to the student within 15 business days.
 Students who are not satisfied with the resolution of the investigating officer shall have the right to appeal to a grievance committee.
-The grievance committee will be appointed by the President of the college and will consist of two administrators and two faculty not directly involved in the alleged problem, as well as two students and the original investigating official.
+This appeal must be made within 3 business days after the decision by the investigating officer.
+The grievance committee will be appointed by the President of the college and will consist of two administrators and two faculty not directly involved in the alleged problem, and the original investigating official.
 The decision of the grievance committee is considered final.
+A written response will be made to the student within 5 business days.